17 Best Portuguese Desserts

 Beautiful Sericaia with chestnuts

-Chocolate Salame is a traditional Portuguese and Italian dessert.
-Well, its origin is in Italy, but the Portuguese adore it so much that become our own too (not that we lack desserts in our traditional culinary).
-It is typical in birthdays parties, in particular in the ’80s, the kids loved it.
+Chocolate Salami is a traditional Portuguese and Italian dessert.
+Its origin is in Italy, but the Portuguese adore it so much that it became our own, too (not that we lack desserts in our traditional cuisine).
+It is typical at birthday parties, particularly in the ’80s, when the kids loved it.

-Chocolate Salame is made with cocoa, Maria biscuit, egg, butter, and sugar, all joined together and involved in a cylindrical form and refrigerated.
+Chocolate Salame is made with cocoa, Maria biscuit, egg, butter, and sugar, all joined together in a cylindrical form and refrigerated.
 It is rich and chocolatey.
-Be aware that the egg isn’t cooked, so if you have food restrictions, maybe you shouldn’t eat it.
+The egg isn’t cooked, so if you have food restrictions, maybe you shouldn’t eat it.

-Normally Chocolate Salame isn’t served in a restaurant, but you can find it in supermarkets and some pastries shops.
-Yet, the best ones are the ones done by our moms!
+Chocolate salami isn’t normally served in a restaurant, but you can find it in supermarkets and some pastries shops.
+Yet, the best ones are the ones made by our moms!

 17 Best Portuguese Desserts - Salame de chocolate